microsoftgraph/dataconnect-solutions/solutions/Fabric Capacity Insights Pre Requisites/readme.md

 ## Overview

-**TBD - DESCRIPTION HERE**
+**Capacity scenario is a storage use case powered by our available Sharepoint datasets.
+This allows customers to better understand how their storage is being used by providing meaningful insights and analytics offered by the SharePoint Sites and SharePoint Files datasets**

-**After you follow these steps, you will have a great set of Power BI dashboards related to SharePoint security, like the one shown below.**
+**After you follow these steps, you will have a great set of Power BI dashboards related to SharePoint Capacity, like the one shown below.**

 ![](Images/48.png)